Ulmo, Lord of Waters, Part 1 by Anérea

 About Anérea

 Although a Tolkien fan since childhood, Anérea only discovered this fandom in 2021.
 With just a smattering of creative nonfiction and no academic writing experience, she's somewhat surprised but delighted to find herself writing now.
-She spends far too much time diving down enticing rabbit holes (and their tangential warrens) in the name of research, and there are usually more deleted words in any of her works than the final word count.
-She nonetheless thoroughly enjoys the process.
-She particularly appreciates serving as SWG art editor because it provides the perfect excuse to devote hours to scrolling through Tolkien fanart.
+She spends far too much time diving down enticing rabbit holes (and their tangential warrens) in the name of research, and there are usually more deleted words in any of her works than the final word count, yet nonetheless she thoroughly enjoys the process.
+She particularly appreciates serving as SWG art editor because it provides the perfect excuse to enjoy hours looking through Tolkien fanart.

 Fantastic bio!
 This was well-written, engaging, and full of interesting facts and reflections.
 It was great to have everything (well, 50%) of Ulmo's character and story brought together like this.
 It really demonstrated how central Ulmo is to the themes and events of the Silmarillion.
 Of course, water is hugely important and symbolic in Tolkien's writings, why wouldn't he be?
 But this Ulmo-centric perspective highlighted it.
 I've always liked him - he solitude, his independent actions, the way he both cares for and terrifies the Children (very much like his element).